Eric Greitens

+Eric Robert Greitens (/ˈɡraɪtənz/ GRY-tənz; born April 10, 1974) is an American businessman, author, former politician and former Navy SEAL.
+Greitens ran for governor of Missouri as a Republican in 2016.
+In the predominately Republican state, Greitens prevailed over three opponents in the Republican primary.
+He defeated Democratic Missouri Attorney General Chris Koster in the general election.
+He was Missouri's first Jewish governor.
+One of Greitens's signature accomplishments in office was signing Missouri's right-to-work law, which was later repealed by statewide referendum.

-Born and raised in St. Louis, Greitens graduated from Duke University in 1996 and received a doctorate from Lady Margaret Hall, Oxford, as a Rhodes scholar in 2000.
-During his four tours of duty as a U.S. Navy SEAL officer, he rose to the rank of lieutenant commander, commanded a unit targeting al-Qaeda, and was awarded a Bronze Star and a Purple Heart.
+Born and raised in St. Louis, Greitens graduated from Duke University in 1996 and received a doctorate in 2000 from Lady Margaret Hall, Oxford, as a Rhodes scholar.
+During his four tours of duty as a U.S. Navy SEAL officer, he rose to the rank of lieutenant commander.
+He commanded a unit targeting al-Qaeda, and was awarded a Bronze Star and a Purple Heart.
 Later, after being a White House fellow, Greitens founded a nonprofit organization, The Mission Continues, to benefit veterans.
 In 2013, Time included him in its list of the 100 most influential people in the world.

-A Democrat during his early life, Greitens announced in 2015 that he had become a Republican.
-He ran for governor of Missouri as a Republican in 2016.
-Greitens prevailed over three opponents in the Republican primary and then defeated Democratic Missouri Attorney General Chris Koster in the general election.
-He was Missouri's first Jewish governor.
-One of Greitens's signature accomplishments in office was signing Missouri's right-to-work law, which was later repealed by statewide referendum.

-In February 2018, Greitens was charged with felony invasion of privacy and later with campaign-related offenses.
-He was indicted on felony charges of computer tampering in April 2018; all charges were dropped in May 2018.
-Greitens resigned from office on June 1, 2018, after the Missouri General Assembly commenced a special session to consider impeachment.
-In early 2018, Greitens's former hairdresser accused him of sexual assault.
-A bipartisan Special Investigative Committee in the Missouri state legislature found the woman "overall credible" and issued a report on the incident.
+Greitens served as the 56th governor of Missouri from January 2017 until his resignation amid allegations of sexual assault and campaign finance impropriety in June 2018.
+He is a member of the Republican Party.
+In February 2018, Greitens was charged with felony invasion of privacy in regard to his alleged efforts to blackmail a woman with whom he had an extramarital affair by using a nude photo that he had taken of her without her permission.
+The woman also accused Greitens of sexual assault.
+A bipartisan Special Investigative Committee in the Missouri state legislature found Greitens' accuser credible and issued a report on the allegations in April 2018.
+Greitens was indicted on felony charges of computer tampering in April 2018; he was accused of causing donor data to be taken from a nonprofit organization without that organization's knowledge and provided to a fundraiser working for his campaign.
+All charges were dropped in May 2018.
+Greitens resigned from office on June 1, 2018 after the Missouri General Assembly commenced a special session to consider impeachment.

-Greitens later unsuccessfully attempted a return to public office, running for the U.S. Senate seat being vacated by retiring incumbent Roy Blunt in the 2022 election; he lost the Republican primary to Missouri Attorney General Eric Schmitt, who went on to become senator.
+In 2022, Greitens attempted a return to public office, running for the U.S. Senate seat being vacated by retiring incumbent Roy Blunt in the 2022 election.
+He lost the Republican primary to Missouri Attorney General Eric Schmitt, who won the general election.